 Simon pioneered this alternative approach based only on experience.
 This alternative approach has not come from text books or abstract thinking.

 There are quite a number of examples where the approach involving starting with possible causes was initially used, then abandoned due to becoming unmanageable.
 The alternative approach of starting with facts was then used.
 From this experience, it can be very conservatively estimated that the new, alternative approach takes 50% less time.

-For one problem, possible causes were generated, there was some confusion because of the number of possible causes.
+For one problem, possible causes were generated using a Fishbone diagram.
+There was some confusion because of the number of possible causes.
 Nonetheless, one cause was selected and a corresponding solution put in place.
 Only when the customer complained loudly that the solution did not work and the problem had re-occurred did the team realise that what they thought was the cause was not the actual cause.
 Again, a cause was selected and a solution put in place.
 It didn't work and again the customer complained, this time very loudly.

 The alternative approach of starting with facts and deducing from each of them was then adopted.
 In much less than half the time already spent on the problem the cause was deduced and a solution put in place.
 Years later the solution has still prevented re-occurrence.
 So, as well as reduced time, experience of the 'starting with facts' approach has shown it to provide much greater confidence regarding what the cause is and therefore robust solutions.